-DANB began administering the ICE exam in paper and pencil format in 1993 as a component of the CDA certification program and in 1994 as part of the COA certification program.
+DANB first administered the ICE exam in paper and pencil format in 1993 as a component of the CDA certification program and in 1994 as part of the COA certification program.
 DANB began administering its exams by computer in 1995.

-In 2015, DANB convened the ICE exam committee, a committee of subject matter experts (SMEs) to conduct the CVS to review and update (if needed) the ICE exam outline.
-The ICE exam committee comprises CDA certificants, dentists and dental infection control specialists.
+In 2015, DANB convened the ICE exam committee, a committee of subject matter experts (SMEs) to conduct the content validation study to review and update (if needed) the ICE exam outline.
+The ICE exam committee includes CDA certificants, dentists and dental infection prevention and control specialists.